UT Southwestern Emergency Medicine Visiting Elective Program

 Program Highlights

-VEP participants will have the opportunity to receive mentoring by multiple UTSW EM faculty, including mentoring sessions with the clerkship faculty, weekly mentoring sessions with the department’s Associate Chair of Diversity and Inclusion, a mentoring session with the Program Director, and a mentoring session with the Associate Dean for Graduate Medical Education. - Clubs
+VEP participants will have the opportunity to receive mentoring by multiple UTSW EM faculty, including mentoring sessions with the clerkship faculty, a mentoring session with the Program Director, and a mentoring session with the Associate Dean for Graduate Medical Education.

-VEP participants will have the opportunity to participate in departmental journal club, podcast club, finance club, book club sponsored by the diversity and inclusion committee, and cinebook club sponsored by the diversity and inclusion committee.
+VEP participants will have the opportunity to participate in departmental journal club and podcast club.

 Student Profiles